AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 - A starting point: `(x1, y1)`.
 - An ending point: `(x2, y2)`.

-An SVG's coordinate system starts with `(0, 0)` at the top-left corner.
-The `x`-values increase as you move to the right, and the `y`-values increase as you move down:
+As a reminder, an SVG's coordinate system starts with `(0, 0)` at the top-left corner.
+The `x`-values increase as you move to the right, and the `y`-values increase as you move down.

-{% include img.html img="coordinates.png" alt="An SVG's coordinate system has an origin of (0, 0) at the top-left corner.
-For an SVG whose viewBox is 0 0 24 24, the bottom-right corner is at (24, 24)." %}

 SVGs allow us to specify the starting and ending points for lines using four attributes: `x1`, `y1`, `x2`, and `y2`.
 So, to draw a simple horizontal line, we could do the following: